ewaldmire/ascender/docs/docsite/rst/contributor/setting_up.rst

     :local:

-Fork and clone the climber repo
+Fork and clone the ascender repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have not done so already, you'll need to fork the climber repo on GitHub.
+If you have not done so already, you'll need to fork the ascender repo on GitHub.
 For more on how to do this, see `Fork a Repo <https://help.github.com/articles/fork-a-repo/>`_.

 Install python and setuptools